lablup/backend.ai/docs/user-api/kernels.rst

      - The kernel runtime type, usually in the form of the language name and its version tag connected with a colon.
        (e.g., ``"python:latest"``)

+   * - ``tag``
+     - ``str``
+     - An optional per-session, user-provided tag for administrators to keep track of additional information of each session, such as which sessions are from which users.

    * - ``clientSessionToken``
      - ``str``
      - Client-provided session token which can contain ASCII alphabets, numbers, and hyphens in the middle.